dy/piezo/docs/r&d.md

   + capfirst is typographycally meaningful
   + can fix problem of units size
-  - code is not robust to case-insensitive environments
+  - code is not robust to case-insensitive environments ~ we still support strings so we don't target these environments anymore
   - import looks like `@math#Pi` still
+    ~ we don't need imports for now
   - doesn't solve constants issue, `PI` vs `pi` - would be cool to have `pi`

   1. Case-sensitive